Malignant Hyperthermia (MH)

 Knowledge of susceptibility is the key factor to avoid the morbidity/mortality associated with MH.
-Susceptibility may be determined by either a muscle biopsy test (sometimes called the in vitro muscle contraction test) or by DNA testing.
+Susceptibility may be determined by either a muscle biopsy test (sometimes called the in vitro muscle contraction test or the caffeine–halothane contracture test) or by DNA testing.
 The muscle biopsy test is more sensitive than DNA testing, but is expensive, painful, and requires travel to one of a few biopsy centers.
 DNA testing is not as sensitive, but has the advantages of being relatively low cost and requiring no travel (blood specimens are transported to the testing labs).
 DNA testing has the further advantage that once the causative mutation is identified in a proband, then other family members can be tested much more easily than with the muscle biopsy test.

 Avoidance of Triggering Agents

 Avoidance of the triggering agents (listed above) appears to be an almost completely effective means of preventing MH.
-Although somewhat more expensive and more difficult to administer, alternative anesthetics are available for patients at risk for MH (Wappler, 2010.
+Although somewhat more difficult to administer, alternative anesthetics are available for patients at risk for MH (Wappler, 2010.
 PubMed ID: 20173632).
 It is recommended that medical alert bracelets or other alert devices be worn by susceptible individuals to aid emergency room personnel (Malignant Hyperthermia Association of the United States, 2013; mhaus.org).

 Heat and Strenuous Exercise